luizcoro/gifit/README.md

 PS: Currently there is a huge bug, maim program takes 200 milliseconds to take a screenshot.
 So, the -n argument is not consistent with the specification.
 In fact you can only make gifs with less than 5 frames per second.

+Need to find another application to take shots and implement a resampling function.